Fletcher13/secrets/README.md

 )

 func main() {
-	// Example: Use a simple key for demonstration.
-In a real application,
+	// Example: Use a simple password for demonstration.
+In a real
-	// derive this securely (e.g., from a password using PBKDF2). encryptionKey := []byte("a-very-secret-key-that-is-at-least-32-bytes-long")
+	// application, obtain the password from a secure source. password := []byte("secret-password")

 	// Create a temporary directory for the secret store dir, err := ioutil.TempDir("", "secret_store")